-Travelling to a foreign country can require a lot of preparation, and the importance of cellular phones in day-to-day life likely means that you will need a way to use your device while you are gone.
-Fortunately your iPhone can typically be used in other countries, but you may find that you need to make some adjustments in order to do so.
+Traveling to a foreign country can require a lot of preparation, and the importance of cellular phones in day-to-day life likely means that you will need a way to use your device while you are gone.

-One change that you might need to make is turning on the Voice Roaming and Data Roaming options for your device.
-Cellular providers are different in many countries, so your iPhone may not be able to connect to any networks that it finds while you are travelling.
-But once you turn on roaming, you can typically connect to foreign networks so that you can keep in touch via email, text and voice.
-It is best to use the iPhone sporadically, however, as roaming charges are frequently not included as part of your cellular plan.
+One change you might need to make is turning on your device’s Voice Roaming and Data Roaming options.
+Cellular providers are different in many countries, so your iPhone may not be able to connect to any networks that it finds while you are traveling.

 Enable Voice Roaming and Data Roaming on an iPhone in iOS 8